-It says the push to identify and remove comatose servers will continue to build momentum and is an essential step in managing energy consumption; however, the potential for unused data centre capacity to become part of a shared-service, distributed cloud computing model will also be explored, enabling enterprise data centres to sell their excess capacity on the open market.
+It says the push to identify and remove comatose servers will continue to build momentum and is an essential step in managing energy consumption; however, the potential for unused data center capacity to become part of a shared-service, distributed cloud computing model will also be explored, enabling enterprise data centers to sell their excess capacity on the open market.

-Architecture trumps technology Data centre operators are focusing less on technology and more on the architectures in which those technologies are deployed.
+Architecture trumps technology Data Center operators are focusing less on technology and more on the architectures in which those technologies are deployed.